Murder of Sarah Everard: Women's safety

 and that there needed to be a "radical refocus and shift in the priority given to VAWG offences".

 On 9 October 2021 it was reported that BT chief executive Philip Jansen had outlined plans for Walk Me Home, a phone service designed to protect lone women as they walk home.
 The service would allow users to be tracked using GPS, and send out alerts to emergency contacts and the police if they did not arrive at their destination when expected.
-The service would be activated by dialling a number, with 888 proposed as the number users would need to call.
+The service would be activated by dialing a number, with 888 proposed as the number users would need to call.
 The proposal was supported by Home Secretary Priti Patel.
 As of June 2022, the service had yet to be implemented, nor had a timeframe for its implementation been released.
+In April 2023, BT confirmed that the proposed service had been cancelled.

 Jennifer Grant, criminologist at the University of Portsmouth, stated that studies suggest that up to 10% of men who commit indecent exposure later commit physical sexual offences, and that if indecent exposure was taken seriously there would have been an opportunity for intervention with Couzens prior to Everard's murder.
 Fiona Vera-Gray, deputy director of the child and woman abuse studies unit at London Metropolitan University, said that because of the underreporting of indecent exposure, criminal justice statistics do not accurately demonstrate its prevalence and most offenders are not convicted.
 Like Grant, Vera-Gray highlighted connections between non-contact and contact offending, saying that society and the criminal justice system "need[s] to do more to understand that the thinking process of the mind of somebody who would drive around and expose themselves is very similar to the thinking process of someone who then would later go on to abduct, kidnap, rape or murder somebody".